b005t3r/Resin3DPrinterCalibrationSuite/README.md

 ![Holes](https://github.com/b005t3r/Resin3DPrinterCalibrationSuite/blob/main/img/holes.jpg)

+The -0.02 hole is designed to test for underexposure, the +0.08 hole tests for overexposure, and the middle hole tells you whether your prints are dimensionally accurate.
 Refer to the [Peg of Calibration Results Interpretation](#peg-of-calibration-results-interpretation) section for more details.

-Once you have determined the correct exposure time, you may want to check the other features to get a better understanding of the resin’s parameters, such as tensile strength, detail reproduction, and overhang consistency.
+Once you have determined the correct exposure time, you may want to check the other features to better understand the resin’s parameters, such as tensile strength, detail reproduction, and overhang consistency.

 ![Lollipop Features](https://github.com/b005t3r/Resin3DPrinterCalibrationSuite/blob/main/img/lollies.jpg)

 Each pair of lollipop-like features tests a different mini-support thickness, with the values printed on the model above each pair.
-One lollipop has a 0.5 mm ball attached, while the other has a 0.75 mm ball and each "stick" of each lollipop is exactly 1.5mm in length.
+One lollipop has a 0.5 mm ball attached, while the other has a 0.75 mm ball.
+Each stick is exactly 1.5 mm long.
 Most likely, not all of them will print successfully with all resin types and/or lift and retract speed settings.

 ![Cutouts](https://github.com/b005t3r/Resin3DPrinterCalibrationSuite/blob/main/img/cutouts.jpg)